neu-autonomy/FeatureLIOM/README.md

 ## About

 This repository contains the official implementation of the feature extractor network and ros2 node proposed in paper "LiDAR Inertial Odometry and Mapping Using Learned Registration-Relevant Features".
 It achieves robust and efficient real-time LiDAR Inertial Odometry using a light-weight neural network based feature extractor, as opposed to previous feature-based methods that relies on hand-crafted heuristics and parameters.
-More detailed maps are shown in the next section.
+More detailed maps are shown in the last section.

 <br>
 <p align='center'>
     <img src="./images/map_neu.png" alt="NEU Campus" width="360" height="230"/>
     <img src="./images/map.png" alt="Newer College Short" width="300"  height="230"/>
 </p>

+## Dependencies

+**Coming Soon**

+## Prerequisite

+**Coming Soon**

+## Running

+**Coming Soon**

+## Other Datasets

+**Comingn Soon**

 ## Generated Maps